 Data on communicable diseases from the National Notifiable Disease Surveillance System have been assessed and found to have varying levels of completeness across diseases and jurisdictions.
-Western Australia had adequate identification Indigenous identification for hepatitis B, hepatitis C, chlamydia, syphilis and gonorrhoea for the current reporting period.
+Queensland had insufficient Indigenous identification for hepatitis B and hepatitis C, but adequate identification for chlamydia, syphilis and gonorrhoea.